hlee-ai/hlee-ai/README.md

 ## Hi there 👋
+Hello, my name is Hosung Lee, and I am a master's student studying artificial intelligence.
+I love making fun stuff and have great experience in various languages and frameworks.

 🔭 I’m currently working on cool things 😎

 🌱 I’m currently learning ML/AI 🤖

 ⚡ Fun fact: I❤️📸
 <!--
 **hlee-ai/hlee-ai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.